 What disorder does Thomas Shelby have?

 Thomas Shelby’s character exhibits traits commonly associated with post-traumatic stress disorder (PTSD).
 PTSD is a mental health condition that can develop after experiencing or witnessing a traumatic event.
-Individuals with PTSD often struggle with intrusive memories, emotional numbness, hypervigilance, and difficulty sleeping.
-Thomas Shelby’s experiences in World War I, where he witnessed the horrors of trench warfare, provide a plausible explanation for his potential PTSD.
+Individuals with PTSD often struggle with intrusive memories, nightmares, hypervigilance, and emotional numbness.
+Thomas Shelby’s haunting flashbacks to his experiences in World War I, coupled with his recurring nightmares and hyperawareness of potential threats, align with the symptoms of PTSD.

+Furthermore, Thomas Shelby also displays characteristics of antisocial personality disorder (ASPD).
+ASPD is a personality disorder characterized a disregard for the rights of others, a lack of empathy, and a tendency towards manipulative and exploitative behavior.
+Thomas Shelby’s ruthless and often morally ambiguous actions, coupled with his ability to manipulate those around him, suggest a possible presence of ASPD.

 FAQ: